cervoise/Abuse-bash-for-windows/README.md

 This is a module that extract /etc/shadow files from Linux filesystems (from WSL) for every user (if run as non admin, only the current user can be checked).

 Known bug: if there is no /etc/shadow file, an empty file is downloaded.

+## LaZagne module

+A LaZagne module is available in LaZagne repo (https://github.com/AlessandroZ/LaZagne/).
+There is some improvements to do:
+- Check if Windows can run WSL, if not do not run the module.
+- If the user is local admin, extract /etc/shadow for all user as its done in Metasploit module.